ELECTRICDREAMZ/ELECTRICDREAMZ/README.md

-ima just leave this here , I'll probably actually fix this up eventually
+ima just leave this here , I'll probably work on this page eventually
 ![Gd27aMGbIAADO1n](https://github.com/user-attachments/assets/95fe2359-87e8-4c4f-8bd2-0a5a7a34f26c)